chfriess/vesselNav/README.md

 The variable $u_t$ and the measurement noise of the displacement sensing concept $\epsilon(u_t)$ is used to determine a normal distribution.
 The position estimate $d_{t}^{[m]}$ of particle $m$ is drawn from that distribution.
 The error is estimated as variance of the previous displacement values.
+The predicted position of the particle $m$ is drawn according to:

 ```math